Escape from Alcatraz (film): Plot

 On June 11, Monday, Wolf is released from solitary confinement and threatens Morris; Morris makes the decision to leave that night.
 Although Wolf prepares to attack Morris again, English intercepts him by threatening Wolf with his own gang.
 That night, the four inmates plan to meet in the passageway, but Butts loses his nerve and fails to meet with them, forcing Morris and the Anglins to go on without him.
 Carrying the flotation gear, Morris and the Anglins access the roof and avoid the searchlights.
 Butts gains his nerve, but is unable to reach the shaft, eventually returning to his cell in despair.
 Morris and the Anglins scramble down the side of the building into the prison yard, climb over a barbed-wire fence, make their way to the shoreline of the island, and inflate the raft.
 The three men escape from Alcatraz, partially submerged in the water, clinging to the raft and using their legs to propel themselves, vanishing into the night.

 The next morning, a guard, intending to move Morris to his new cell, discovers the dummy head, and sounds the alarm, as English smiles happily.
 Joining a search party on Angel Island, the warden learns that shreds of raincoat material and personal effects of the men were found floating in the bay.
-He stubbonly insists that the men's personal effects were important, and the men would have drowned before losing them, though a sergeant taunts him that the men might have "lost it to look like they drowned".
-The warden spots a chrysanthemum flower head on a rock, as he is told by an aide that he has been recalled to Washington to face his superiors, with the prospect of being forced to accept an early retirement for having failed to prevent the breakout from happening.
-After being told that no chrysantheums grow on Angel Island, the warden insists the men drowned, crushes the flower, and throws it into the water.
-A closing text states that no bodies were found and Alcatraz closed less than a year later; the final shot is of Morris' dummy head laying on the floor, seemingly grinning.
+He stubbornly insists that the men's personal effects were important, and the men would have drowned before losing them, though a sergeant taunts him that the men might have "lost it to look like they drowned".
+The warden finds a chrysanthemum flower head on a rock, as he is told by an aide that he has been recalled to Washington to face his superiors, with the prospect of being forced to accept an early retirement for having failed to prevent the breakout from happening.
+After being told that no chrysanthemums grow on Angel Island, the warden insists the men drowned, crushes the flower, and throws it into the water.

+A closing title card states that no bodies were found and Alcatraz closed less than a year later; the final shot is of Morris' dummy head laying on the floor, seemingly grinning.